Volkswagen Tiguan Review & Prices

 MPG, emissions and tax

-At launch the Tiguan will have three engine options - a turbocharged mild hybrid petrol with a choice of two power outputs, or a turbocharged diesel engine.
-Officially, these return up to 46.3mpg and 52.3mpg respectively - which isn’t bad for a car of this size but is certainly nothing special.
+The Tiguan has four engine options - a turbocharged 1.5-litre mild hybrid, 2.0-litre petrol, a plug-in hybrid and a turbocharged diesel engine.
+Officially, the mild hybrid and diesel return up to 45.6mpg and 50.9mpg respectively - which isn’t bad for a car of this size but is certainly nothing special.

-Lower running costs will come soon after launch when a plug-in hybrid option becomes available.
-This will have an all-electric range of up to 62 miles, which is a very useful figure indeed - you might be able to comfortably cover your family’s weekly mileage on a single charge, reserving the petrol engine for longer trips or weekend getaways.
-A Kia Sportage or Ford Kuga PHEV will only cover around 40 miles on a charge.
+The PHEV option has an all-electric range of up to 75 miles, which is a very useful figure indeed.
+You should be able to comfortably cover your family’s weekly mileage on a single charge, reserving the petrol engine for longer trips or weekend getaways.
+A Kia Sportage or Ford Kuga PHEV will only cover around 40 miles on a charge, making the Tiguan eHybrid a very impressive SUV.

 Safety and security